LMH01/MGT2_Mod_Tool/README.md

   - You can currently add two pictures that change when a specific year has passed.
 #### Themes
   - You can add your own themes
-  - Existing themes can be removed
-  - It is possible to add custom translations for your themes
   - It is possible to select how strong a topic should influence the age rating
 #### Publishers and developers
   - You can add custom publishers, this is useful when you add your own genre because otherwise there would be no publisher for your genre.